 7 Who are you?

 No matter what, have an about section.
 People work with people and if they don’t know who you are and what drives you to do what you do, it’s gonna be very difficult for them to identify with your work.
 It doesn’t matter much how you do it, it can be a simple “Hello I take very good pictures of dogs because I love dogs more than kids” to a poem on why your insomnia makes you shoot sunrises and it’s written in third person.
-What matters is to have something about you and try to put a NICE picture of you in there.
+What matters is to have something about you and try to put a NICE photo of you in there.
 Also, don’t be afraid to show your awards or recognitions and the people or companies you work with.

 Adding to this, have at least a visible email address or contact number where potential clients can reach you.

 Pricing is a very personal thing, some photographers put their full rates on their website which is valid if they do weddings or portrait sessions by the hour.
-In my case, I have a standard rate for half and whole days but this may change depending on the project, the client and their budget.
+In my case, I have a standard rate for half and whole days plus social media packages but this may change depending on the project, the client and their budget.
 If you think your rates are decisive for a client to get in touch, go ahead and place them on your website but personally, I prefer to get an inquiry and start a conversation than a potential client leaving my website before even asking.